jeremiemartinez/jeremiemartinez.github.com/_posts/2016-02-16-unit-tests.md

 <!-- more -->

+First, you must know that these unit tests will be based on [Robolectric](https://github.com/robolectric/robolectric) and [Truth](https://github.com/google/truth) (see my last article for more details):

+{% highlight groovy %}
+testCompile "org.robolectric:robolectric:3.0"
+testCompile "com.google.truth:truth:0.27"
+{% endhighlight %}

 ## Control your permissions

 Managing permissions is often a key in the success of an application.
 We all know examples about application having a bad buzz because of abuses.
 On Android, users are very careful about it when installing a new application.
 Indeed, if they feel like you don't really need the permissions you are requesting, your conversion rate (visit on PlayStore / applications installed) can drop terribly.